PhilippReber/Force_Task/README.md

 from Force_Task import Force_Static_Task
 ```

-3. You can now create an instance of the "Force_Move_Task" class and use its methods in your code.
+3. You can now create an instance of the "Force_Static_Task" class and use its methods in your code.

 Example:
 ```python